Flamenco/stackeditpro/Grav Connector.md

 ## Download Your Grav Site To StackEditPro Workspace
 * Select the `Get Grav...` action.
 * Enter your site URLs.
 You must prefix each URL with your access key: `secret@https://mysite.com`
-* You Grav website will be downloaded to a top level folder with the folder name set to your Grav site's host name.
+* Your Grav website will be downloaded to a *top level folder* with the folder name set to your Grav site's host name.

 ## Make Changes In Your Workspace
 You can add new folders, subfolders, and template files to StackEditPro.
 If you need to delete, move, or rename a file or folder, you must do that on the Grav site directly.